julzaza/wildwitchherbs/_posts/2026-01-18-balkan-witchy-herbs.md

 Girls placed it under pillows to dream of future husbands.
 Travelers carried it sewn into clothing.
 Its connection to solstice rites appears in **[Solstice Dreaming with Mugwort & Wormwood](/solstice-dreaming-mugwort-wormwood/)**.

+Mugwort is one of the oldest doorway herbs for altered states.
+For the deeper folklore of trance plants, divination herbs, and visionary work across Balkan village magic, see **[Visionary and Trance Plants in Balkan Folk Magic](/visionary-trance-plants-balkan-magic/)**.

 ---

 ### 3. Rue — *Ruta / Svača trava*